L'Androuno

 L'Androuno is one of the world's narrowest streets found in the city of Gassin, France.

 It measures 29 centimeters (11.41 inches) at its narrowest point.

-The name derives from a Greek term for a passage between two houses, with a subtext for a place for men only, such as a hiding place or a latrine.
+This provençal name derives from a Greek term for a passage between two houses, with a subtext for a place for men only, such as a hiding place or a latrine.
 The Provencal term is defined as an "alley", a "cul-de-sac", or a "void that separates two houses", with the same subtext.